vinti-ray/news-and-weatherapp-frontend/README.md

 News Updates: Users can search for news articles on a specific topic.
 The application retrieves the latest news from reliable sources and displays the headlines along with a brief summary of each article.

-Installation
-To run the application locally, follow these steps:

 Fetching Weather Reports